Which Of The Following Best Describes Managerial Ethics

 Building Trust and Credibility

 When managers consistently demonstrate ethical behavior, they build trust with their employees, customers, and other stakeholders.
-And trust is the foundation of strong working relationships and enables effective collaboration.
+Trust is the foundation of strong working relationships and enables effective collaboration.
 Employees are more likely to follow leaders they trust and are more willing to go the extra mile for managers who have earned their respect through ethical conduct.

 Enhancing Employee Engagement and Retention